• Skip to primary navigation

 🍽️Serving & storage

 • Once baked, remove the cake from the oven.
-Let it stand in the baking tin for 2 minutes.
+Let it stand in the baking tin for 2 to 3 minutes.
 Loosen the sides of the cake from pan with a jam knife and invert cake onto a wire rack.
 Turn it over so that it is faces upwards and let the cake cool completely to room temperature before serving.

 • This moist pandan loaf cake lasts well, at least for 4 to 5 days, provided it does not come into contact into any moisture.
 If you wish to keep it longer (for up to 1 week), keep it covered in the refrigerator.